 The problems that are created by second marriages should not be taken lightly.
 It is important to talk these things through with your future spouse.
 Chances are, he or she also wants to make sure that adult children receive assets.
 If you don’t have a frank discussion with your would-be spouse, you may end up causing your loved ones a great deal of heartache and confusion as they struggle to figure out what would be best and what you would have wanted.

 How to Effectively Use a Will and Trust for Second Marriages

 Why Second Marriages and Blended Families with Step-Children Pose Unique Estate Planning Concerns

 What Are the Elective Share Rights of my spouse and Why Should I Care if it Applies to my New Marriage?
 Hint!
 You Better Care!!!

-Your elective estate includes not only property in your name alone, but also most assets with beneficiary designations such as bank accounts, securities, IRA accounts, your interest in jointly-held property, annuities, certain interests in trusts, the cash value of life insurance, and even property that you might transfer to a child during the one-year period preceding your death.
+Your estate subject to an elective share claim includes not only property in your name alone, but also most assets with beneficiary designations such as bank accounts, securities, IRA, 401k, your interest in jointly-held property, annuities, certain interests in trusts, the cash value of life insurance, and even property that you might transfer to a child during the one-year period preceding your death.
 In other words, you cannot easily ignore your spouse’s rights to his or her elective share.
 Many clients ask me how the surviving spouse will be able to claim his or her share if the assets are left in trust for a child.
 The answer is that the surviving spouse can file a probate proceeding and force the child to return the assets to satisfy the elective share obligation.

 For more information about probate and estate administration, estate tax planning or estate/trust litigation, click here: